valet-customers/labs/readme.md

 4. Proceed with running the labs!

 # Prerequisites
-1. Create your own GitHub Repository in your own GitHub Organization with Codespaces enabled using this Repository as a template.
+1. Create your own GitHub Repository in your own GitHub Organization or under your user with Codespaces enabled using this Repository as a template.
 To do so:
    - Navigate to the top of this Repository click `Use this template`
    - Select the owner of the new Reposiotry.
-It could be your personal login or an Organization you belong to.
+It could be your personal username or an Organization you belong to.
    - Name the Repository
    - Click `Create repository froom template`
    - Proceed to the labs inside of your new Repository.